30-mile zone (see http://www.filmla.com/zonemap/)

 Paul Walker/Roger Rodas Crash Site

 Two well-loved and respected men died on November 30, 2013 around 3:30 pm in Valencia (the City of Santa Clarita).
-It appears high speed was a factor in the crash that caused their death on the Rye Canyon Loop.
-For a Google map of the crash site, please click on the link above.
+High speed was a factor in the crash that caused their death on the Rye Canyon Loop.
+For a Google map of the crash site and the official collision reports, please click on the link above.

 Valencia Hit with a Nuclear Bomb